I've now put 400 or so miles on my new W211 E350 and thought I might jot down my initial impressions, if anyone is interested.

 Build quality overall does seem good.
 I'd been a little concerned over reports I'd read, but things are mostly satisfyingly clunky, except perhaps for the boot lid, which on closing feels and sounds like a thin piece of tin.
 The CLK boot sounds very solid.

+I'm very impressed with the external lighting.
+Automatic lights are great (shame that you can't then turn on the fogs though).
+I had Xenon lights in the CLK, and again in this E, but they seem considerably brighter in the E, which surprised me.
 By a long way the best lights I've had on any car.
 I also have the ALS (active light system), although I've not noticed anything so far.
 Having not driven the W211 with Xenons but without ALS (which is a possible option) I can't say if there's any improvement.
+In fact, I did wonder whether I even received the option, so I checked the option list on the MB data card in my service book

 The dealer also told me that the side fog lights come on during slow speed manoevuring.
 I've not noticed this, but then I probably wouldn't, inside the car.
 There's nothing about this in the manual.